-1.6.12 Media Relations
+1.6.12 MEDIA RELATIONS

-DCFS Region or State Office staff should not release information through any media outlet without notifying and receiving the approval of the DHS Public Information Officer (PIO).
+DCFS Region or State Office staff should not release information through any media outlet without notifying and receiving the approval of the DHHS Public Information Officer (PIO).

 The State of Utah Emergency Operations Plan states, "Emergency public information activities will be undertaken to ensure the coordinated, timely, and accurate release of a wide range of information to the news media and to the public about emergency/disaster related activities."
 These activities will be carried out from the State EOC or from the Joint Information Center (JIC).
 The JIC will be staffed with federal (if the President declares an emergency), state, local and volunteer organizations and, in some instances, commercial public information representatives.
-Information intended for the news media and the public will be coordinated prior to release with the Federal Coordinating Officer (FCO)/State Coordinating Officer (SCO), other state/federal agencies and local officials.
+Information intended for the news media and the public will be coordinated prior to release with state/federal agencies and local officials.